Job trends – Canada – Electrical and electronics engineer

 Electrical and electronics engineers are involved in designing, planning and testing of electronic equipment and systems.
 They research and evaluate such systems as well.
 They can find employment in electrical equipment companies, communication companies, electrical and electronic equipment manufacturers, consulting firms and manufacturing, processing and transportation industries and by the government.

-The median wage for this profession is nearly 43 dollars per hour and the maximum wages for this profession is in the Canadian province of Alberta where it is 49.2 dollars per hour.
+The average or median wage for this profession is approximately CAD 45.13 per hour.
+The maximum median wages for this profession are in the Canadian province of Alberta where it is CAD 52.00 per hour.

 |Prince Edward Island||N/A||N/A||N/A|